 - 9-11 hours – ¾ time

 - 6-8 hours – ½ time

 - 1-5 hours – ¼ time

 You may qualify for a Pell grant depending on your eligibility for as few as 1 semester hour.
 You must take at least 6 semester hours to qualify for a student loan.

 You need to apply for financial aid every year.
 The school year at Southern State begins with fall semester, and includes spring and summer semester.

 Students who have more financial aid than their tuition are allowed to charge books to their pending financial aid at the College Bookstore.
 To charge books to financial aid you will need to present your class schedule and photo ID.
 Books may also be ordered online at https://www.sscc.edu/services/bookstore.shtml.
 To charge books on-line requires your Southern State student ID.
-Bookstores are located on the Central Campus in Hillsboro and the Brown County campus in Mt.
-Orab.
+The Bookstore is located on the Central Campus in Hillsboro.

-- After verification that students are enrolled and attending classes, the semester hours attended are locked and financial aid is based on those hours.
-This occurs after the two-week drop/add period.
+- After verification that students are enrolled and attending classes, the semester hours attended are locked and financial aid disbursements are based on those hours.
+The courses included in the calculation of financial aid are only those required for the student's current academic program.
+Attendance verification occurs after the two-week drop/add period.

 - You must attend all registered classes to be eligible for financial aid.

 - If classes are dropped prior to the end of the drop/add period charges will also be dropped.